Skip to Content

 Kind of!
 I totally did that by roasting some fresh tomatoes in the oven, but you won’t get the full sun-dried flavor doing it that way.
 I recommend buying sundried tomatoes if you really want the full effect.

-What else could I add to this bread?
+What else can be added to this bread?

 Want to really amp up the Mediterranian flavors in this fresh bread?
 Add in some chopped olives and feta cheese to the mix.

 Are you a fan of oil and vinegar dipping sauces?
-Whip up some herbed bread dip for this!
+Whip up some herbed bread dip!

 Of course!
 Use whatever you have laying around, or use your favorite.
 Cheese + bread is going to be hard to do in a way that won’t be amazing, so feel free to experiment a bit!